Crypto-toolbox/bitex/README.md

-If the api requires further details, for example a userid or account number (for example for bitstamp), you should check the class method's doc string, although usually this information needs to go before the api key and secret, on a separate line each.
+If the api requires further details, for example a userid or account number (for example for bitstamp), you should check the class method's doc string, although usually this information needs to go after the api key and secret, on a separate line each.
 ```
 >>>dummy2.key